wistia/wistia-open-docs/_posts/contacts.md

 {% post_image hashed_id: 'd0bfab05474351f90b5bfb9281ed051119c9111b', width: 320, class: 'float_right' %}

-To remove a contact from a project, go to the project page and select "Manage permissions" from the Project Actions menu.
+To remove a contact from a project, go to the project page and select "Sharing & Privacy" from the Project Actions menu.
 This will bring up the permission management dialog.
 To remove the contact, click the trashcan icon on the far right-hand side of the line for that contact.
 This will completely remove the contact's access to the project materials.